Lucasplaygaemes/JNTD/README.md

 The objective of this code is let me integrate my own LLM with my system, i haven't finished it yet, but i'm already making the preaparations when i finished her.

 # How to use
 There's no such thing as "right way to use".
 Because you can automate things when and how you want, but you should make changes on it according to your needings.
-There are pre defined commands that you can see on the help part, you can change the code by yourself, have a good idea, want it on the code? make a subimit and if it's good, i merge it.
+There are pre defined commands that you can see on the help part, you can change the code by yourself, have a good idea, want it on the code? make a submission and if it's good, i merge it.
 # How it work's?

 The code access the Ollama via bash, the 2B it's trained to know how and what to respond when it's questioned within the terminal, it's has been trained in a personalized dataset, that's has previous commands and interactions between she and the user and the terminal.
 Ex: make an .txt file that has the firts 50 firts numbers from fibonacci sequence.